Facultatively eusocial great banded furrow-bee Halictus scabiosae:

 Sub family Halictinae

-The tribe Halictini has twenty five genera, the best known and with the most species being Lasioglossum (1800 species worldwide with ~ 250 Australian species – and noted for their behavioural plasticity) and the closely related Halictus genus (about 200 species).
-Richards and Packer note that of the roughly 1800 Lasioglossum species, about 112 have been studied, of which forty two species have been described as solitary, about thirty eusocial, eleven communal and one other semi social.
+The tribe Halictini has twenty five genera, the best known and with the most species being Lasioglossum (1800 species worldwide with ~ 250 Australian species) noted for their behavioural plasticity and the closely related Halictus genus (about 200 species).
+Richards and Packer observe that of the roughly 1800 Lasioglossum species, about 112 have been well studied.
+Of these forty two species have been described as solitary, about thirty eusocial, eleven communal and one other semi social.
 Of the genus Halictus they indicate that the reproductive behaviour of about twenty eight species have been investigated.
-Of these twenty are eusocial.xi
+Of these twenty are eusocial.

-The diversity of social expression in the Halictinae is highlighted by Eickwort and Kukuk:xii
+The diversity of social expression in the Halictinae (Halictini + Augochlorini) is highlighted by Eickwort and Kukuk:xiii

 Primitively eusocial behavior has evolved in nine lineages of the Halictinae (Halictus, Seladonia, Evylaeus, Dialictus, Augochlora, Augochlorella, Pereirapis and one species each of Lasioglossum s.s and an African subgenus of Lasioglossum s.I).
 All but two of these lineages also contain solitary species, so reproductive castes have evolved independently and/or been lost multiple times in the sweat bees.